ghulette/ocaml-monoid/README.md

 ocaml-monoid
 ============

-Replicating Haskell's monoid typeclass as OCaml functors.
+Replicating Haskell's monoid typeclass as a set of OCaml modules and functors.